NYPD/moe-sounds/README.md

 # moe-sounds
-Moe web app.
 Moe sounds, moe problems.
+Check out the live [site.](http://www.moesounds.com)

-## Project Setup
+## Documentation
-For information on how to setup moe sounds, read the [wiki](https://github.com/NYPD/moe-sounds/wiki)
+For information on how to setup your own moe sounds, read the uncompleted [wiki.](https://github.com/NYPD/moe-sounds/wiki)